Page contents menu.

 ...go back to page contents menu

-ADHD, Asperger's Syndrome and similar neurological conditions.
-Some support
+centred around ADHD, Asperger's Syndrome and similar neurological

-groups may support other impairments or all disabled people.
+conditions.
+Some support groups may support other impairments or all

-will be included.
-This site may consider listing international groups at some
+Wales will be included.
+This site may consider listing international

 Support Groups.

-listing groups in England UK, soon Scotland UK and maybe international groups
+present this is listing groups in England UK, soon Scotland UK and

-about your support group for consideration to be listed on this site.
+details about your support group for consideration to be listed on this

 ...go back to page contents menu